hazyikmis/next/README.md

    },
    C. `npm run dev` or `npm run start` throws an error
    D. create "pages" directory under the project root folder
+   E: Next creates automatically routes for every file under the "pages" folder.
+We do not have to use react router, we don not have to define routes explicitly.